emmakamau/PhotoBooth/README.md

 - Commit your changes (git commit -am 'Improve feature')
 - Push to the branch (git push origin improve-feature)
 - Create a Pull Request

-## Known Bugs
-- A user can vote more than once.
-- Images do not display from db.
-- A user can only delete a blog post where it's yet to be voted or commented on

 If you find a bug or would like to request a new function, reach out to me via Email: emmaculatewkamau@gmail.com or on [LinkedIn](https://www.linkedin.com/in/emmaculate-k-987353104/)